-The parameter N measures the narrowness of the police powers carve-out: for N = 0 the host always wins arbitration, so there is no investor protection; as $N \to \infty$ the host never wins, except in the limiting case where the host is certain that the project is harmful ($\beta = 1$).
+The parameter N measures the strength of the indirect expropriation protection: for N = 0 the host always wins arbitration, so there is no investor protection; as $N \to \infty$ the host never wins, except in the limiting case where the host is certain that the project is harmful ($\beta = 1$).

 The host always pays court costs C, which we take to be a constant.
 (Allowing C to be a non-decreasing function of N leads to uninteresting complications.)
-For simplicity, and to reflect the view that the variable legal costs are more onerous for the host, we ignore the investor's court costs.6
+For simplicity, and to reflect the view that the variable legal costs are more onerous for the host, we ignore the investor's court costs.12